Vheey77/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 (5) List of all local variables and environment variables, and functions (6) Create a new local variable
 (7) Create a global variable
+(8) Adding value stored in a environmental variable